dsc-courses/dsc10-2025-fa/syllabus.md

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.

-If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/wg33U8aUmChAKfpa6) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfLvqLbgbPuOj6bb40k0e8JRs0epBA-BMA8I0HasTMjiz8elQ/viewform?usp=dialog) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ### Quizzes

 Quizzes are designed to help you get more practice solving problems on-paper without a computer in front of you, as you'll need to do on exams.
 Quiz questions are meant to be more straightforward than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are five quizzes throughout the quarter, administered during your assigned quiz time:
+There are five quizzes throughout the quarter, administered during your assigned quiz time on the following dates:

-- Quiz 1: Wednesday, April 16
+- Quiz 1: Wednesday, October 15th
-- Quiz 2: Wednesday, April 23
+- Quiz 2: Wednesday, October 22nd
-- Quiz 3: Wednesday, May 14
+- Quiz 3: Wednesday, November 12th
-- Quiz 4: Wednesday, May 21
+- Quiz 4: Wednesday, November 19th
-- Quiz 5: Monday, June 2
+- Quiz 5: Wednesday, December 3rd

 We will count only your three highest quiz scores towards your grade.
 In other words, we will drop your two lowest quiz scores.